 Before coming to CCM, Sathyaraj completed her Professional Performance Certificate at Lynn University where she studied under Carol Cole.
 Former mentors include Milan Vitek, Andrew Jennings, Sally Thomas, Ann Setzer, and Midori.
 Sathyaraj’s commitment to outreach and diversifying audiences to Western classical music led her to apply to CCM.

-Artist Diploma, Double Bass
+Artist Diploma (AD), Double Bass

-Ian Saunders graduated from the CSO/CCM Diversity Fellowship program in 2019 with an Artist Diploma in Double Bass.
 A multi-faceted musician, he enjoys an exciting career as a sought-after bassist and educator.
 The Virginia native began his studies with Christopher White, principal bassist of the Virginia Symphony, in his hometown of Norfolk.
 Within a year he received his first major scholarship from R&B legend Ben E. King.
 Saunders completed his bachelor’s degree under the tutelage of renowned bassist Robert Nairn at the Pennsylvania State University.
 As an undergraduate, he took part in several world premieres by the prolific Finnish composer Teppo Hauto-Aho.